UPSC > Famous Books for UPSC Exam (Summary & Tests) > Shankar IAS: Summary of Renewable Energy

 (i) How is it captured

-• Geothermal systems can be found in regions with a normal or slightly above normal geothermal gradient (gradual change in temperature is known as the geothermal gradient, which expresses the increase in temperature with depth in the earth’s crust.
-The average geothermal gradient is about 2.5-3 °C/100 m.) and especially in regions around plate margins where the geothermal gradients may be significantly higher than the average value.
+• Geothermal systems can be found in regions with a normal or slightly above normal geothermal gradient (gradual temperature change is known as the geothermal gradient, which expresses the increase in temperature with depth in the earth’s crust.
+The average geothermal gradient is about 2.5-3 °C/100 m.) especially in regions around plate margins where the geothermal gradients may be significantly higher than the average value.

 (ii) Potential in India